The Library's Collections

 The Library has a collection of classic and popular audio books on CD and MP3 CD.
 The MP3 CDs can be downloaded to computers or MP3 players or played with any MP3 CD player.
 The regular CDs can be played using any CD player.

 The University has two music CD collections.
-The Arts Media Center (at the Center of the Arts) and the Browsing CD collection in the Library.
-Both collections may be searched by using HALCAT, the Library's Catalog.
-The Library's collection is arranged by genre and artist/title.
-See the Browsing CD display near the Law Collection for more details on the shelving arrangement.
+The Browsing CD Academic Collection (formerly housed at the Center of the Arts) and the Browsing CD Collection.
+Both collections may be searched by using Research@UWW.
+The Browsing CD Academic Collection is arranged by Library of Congress call numbers.
+The Browsing CD collection is arranged by genre and artist/title.
+See the Browsing CD displays near the Law Collection for more details on the shelving arrangement of the Browsing CD Collection.

 The DVD collection is located directly across from the Circulation Desk.
 The collection is split into two categories: Academic and Feature Film.
 The Academic DVDs are arranged by Library of Congress call number with Oversize Academic DVDs shelved at the end of the collection.
 Feature Films include popular U.S. and foreign films as well as television shows and are arranged alphabetically by the first three letters of the title.